govhackaustralia/govhack-tools/index.md

 # Graph (relationships and networks) Data Tools
 Graph data can be very valuable for finding communities, hubs and connections between entities (the 6 degrees of separation).
 This is through the techniques of Social Network Analysis.

+You can also find "linked data", [tools for use are listed here](http://logd.tw.rpi.edu/tools_technologies) as well as [sgvizler](http://code.google.com/p/sgvizler/) for sparql graphing  and [Flint SPARQL editor](http://openuplabs.tso.co.uk/demos/sparqleditor).
+For more linked data tools, see the [govcamp useful tools wiki](http://govcampau.wikispaces.com/useful+tools)

 ## Analysis